bukssxo/masters-code/README.md

 # Brief
-A repository of all my coding exercises/projects taken during my postgraduate study
+A repository of all my coding exercises/projects completed during my postgraduate study